Bernie Sanders on China

 - Provide a full accounting of the March 2008 protests in Tibet.

-Bernie also supports a dialogue between the government of China and His Holiness the Dalai Lama on religious and cultural autonomy for Tibet within China and believes any agreement permitting the People’s Republic of China to open further diplomatic missions in the United States should be contingent upon establishment of a U.S. government office in Lhasa, Tibet.
+In 1998, Bernie introduced a resolution, which passed unanimously, that criticized China’s human rights record, supported a dialogue between the government of China and His Holiness the Dalai Lama on religious and cultural autonomy for Tibet within China, and called on the president to make Chinese diplomatic missions in the U.S. contingent on the U.S. being allowed to establish a diplomatic office in Lhasa, Tibet.